Rotations, Orientation, and Quaternions

 This example reviews concepts in three-dimensional rotations and how quaternions are used to describe orientation and rotations.
 Quaternions are a skew field of hypercomplex numbers.
-They have found applications in aerospace, computer graphics and virtual reality.
-In MATLAB®, quaternion mathematics can be represented by manipulating the quaternion class.
+They have found applications in aerospace, computer graphics, and virtual reality.
+In MATLAB®, quaternion mathematics can be represented by manipulating the

 Rotations in Three Dimensions